-- at the business unit level on a monthly basis; - > at the Risk forum on a quarterly basis; and - at the Asset and Liability committee on a quarterly basis.
+- > management review of Asset and Liability Management indicators on a monthly basis; - > at the Asset and Liability Committee on a quarterly basis.

 As set out in the Article 260 and 309 of the European Delegated Regulation 2015/35, the expected profit included in future premiums is calculated as the difference between the best estimate premium provisions and a calculation of the Best Estimate premium provision under the assumption that the premiums relating to existing insurance and reinsurance contracts that are expected to be received in the future are not received for any reason other than the insured event having occurred, regardless of the legal or contractual rights of the policyholder to discontinue the policy.
 All other assumptions remain unchanged.